sanielfishawy/chili_pad/README.md

-# Chili-pad
+# chili_pad

 ## Description
-This is a driver class for the Chili-pad modified by Sani replacing the the control board and the powersupply.
+This is a driver class for the chili_pad modified by Sani replacing the the control board and the powersupply.

 ## Installation